czbiohub/covidtracker_notes/submission_rejection/README.md

 Whether there is assembly error is independent of whether after the assembly error is fixed, a real frameshift exist or not.
 Our goal is to fix all assembly errors and after that leave the rest alone regardless of frameshifts.

-### If it is a real frameshift and the genome assembly is correct, there is nothing to fix.
-Do not edit anything.
+### If the genome assembly is correct, there is nothing to fix.
+Regardless of whether frameshift or not, do not edit anything.

-The rationale behind flag frameshifts as potential errors by the public repositories is that frameshifts are usually detrimental to the virus becuase they change the amino acid sequences.
-However in general, COVID (and all organisms) has some amount of tolerance to that.
-This frameshift below is right in the middle of ORF1a.
-The explanation is that some genes are not that critical (ORF8 can tolerate a large amount of deletion [REF](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7577707/)), I saw lots of frameshifts near the end of genes, and if there is more than one strain in a host their proteins can compensate for each other.
+The key to tell whether the genome assembly is correct, is whether the number of base pair of deletion or insertion as flagged by the error message match the reads.
+Below is a real frameshift, and it matches the error message of "FRAMESHIFT of 8bp".

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/images/real1.png" width="400">